 Writing a novel is not easy.
 It requires time, hard work, and dedication.
-Granted, that can be said of many things, but the thing with sports novels is that their audience is a part of a niche that requires a delicate touch.
+Granted, that can be said of many things, but the thing with sports novels is that their audience is a part of a niche that requires a delicate touch – one has to take into account the fact that sports fans live for sports, play sports on the regular and use online offers like bet365 offers its users – and all of this has to take place in a novel.
+I know I just made it sound very difficult, but it’s not.
 Let me explain what I believe makes a good sports novel.

 Who is your target audience?
 Are you trying to write an inspirational sports novel for children, or a gritty tale of trying to stay afloat with the difficult competition, all the while battling teammates, teams, one’s own problems, and injuries that would put a player out of commission for good?
 When writing a sports novel, you need to make characters that are believable and relatable.